SubjectsSubjects(version: 978)

 A. COURSE REQUIREMENTS

-1) Attendance is mandatory as the course is designed as a seminar where substantial student participation is needed.
-Given the circumstances with COVID-19, the course might take place on-line via zoom.
+1) Attendance is mandatory as the course is designed as a seminar where substantial student participation is expected.

 2) One in-class presentation related to course topics and the region studied (can be replaced by coursework based on the agreement with the lecturers).
+Students could sign up for their presentations in this Google Docs.
 The topic of the presentation/paper should be agreed upon with the appropriate class leader (typically Adrian Brisku on the Caucasus or Slavomir Horak on Central Asia).

 3) A final oral interview based on course topics.